aritra1911/cryptogram/README.md

 Pipes are incredible and is something I've taken into deep consideration while building this project, such that all of the tools are capable of inputting or outputting from or to a pipe, respectively.
 Also this leaves me from programming a lot of jargon that comes with building a proper UI.
+Have a look at this [video](https://youtu.be/tc4ROCJYbm0?t=249) where Brian Kernighan shows you how Unix pipes work.
+He was a really cool guy.

 ## FAQs
 ### Where are the help pages?